mph-/lcapy/doc/expressions.rst

 - `coeffs` return list of coefficients if expression is a polynomial; the highest powers come first.
 If the expression is a rational function use `.N.coeffs` or `.D.coeffs` for the numerator or denominator coefficients.

 - `normcoeffs` return list of coefficients if expression is a polynomial; the highest powers come first.
-The coefficiens are normalised so the highest order coefficient is 1.
+The coefficients are normalised so the highest order coefficient is 1.
 If the expression is a rational function use `.N.coeffs` or `.D.coeffs` for the numerator or denominator coefficients.

 - `poles` return poles of expression as a dictionary or a list if the `aslist` argument is True.
 Note, this does not always find all the poles.